Paul L. Aronson, MD, MHS, is a pediatric emergency medicine physician who thrives on helping families during moments of acute stress.

 “Approximately 10 percent of these infants will harbor a serious bacterial infection, and so they undergo a lot of testing and are often hospitalized until we know for sure whether an infection is present,” he says.
 “My research aims to help develop improved strategies to manage these infants, including how best to communicate and make decisions with parents.”

-Dr. Aronson is an assistant professor of pediatrics and of emergency medicine at Yale School of Medicine.
+Dr. Aronson is an associate professor of pediatrics and of emergency medicine at Yale School of Medicine.

 Yale Medicine, Yale New Haven Children’s Hospital